openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Metadata parameters should preferably be sent by reference as a URI using `registration_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `registration` parameter.

 `registration` and `registration_uri` parameters SHOULD NOT be used when the OP is not a Self-Issued OP.
+They MUST NOT be used when OpenID Federation 1.0 Automatic Registration defined in (#automatic-registration) is used to obtain RP registration metadata.

 The following is a non-normative example of an **unsigned** same-device request when the RP is not pre-registered with the Self-Issued OP.
 HTTP 302 redirect request by the RP triggers the User Agent to make an Authentication Request to the Self-Issued OP (with line wraps within values for display purposes only):